seancary62/election_analysis/README.md

 - Winning Percentage: 73.8%

 ## Election Audit Summary
 This script could easily be repurposed and used for another election.
 Almost all of the script could be applied to any similar election data.
 There are a couple of of items that would need to be checked though.
-First of all, the working directory and file locations would need to math the paths of 'file_to_load' and 'file_to_save' variables.
+First of all, the working directory and file locations would need to match the paths of 'file_to_load' and 'file_to_save' variables.
 If the CSV file is not in the proper location you would get an error message addressing this.
 You would also need to make sure that the 'county_name' and 'candidate_name' match the correct columns or you will recieve false results.

-However, the script should be scalable for any number of candidates or governing body.
+However, the script should be scalable for any number of candidates or governing bodies.
 Counties could even be modified to states so long as the variables and column call outs match correctly.